 - Arnold enlisted in the Connecticut militia at 16 years old in 1758 and served in the French and Indian War in upstate New York.

 - He served as an apprentice to his cousins, Dr. Daniel Lathrop and Joshua Lathrop, in their apothecary business.
 After serving in the militia, he returned and finished his apprenticeship.

 - Arnold received a loan from Dr. Daniel Lathrop in 1762 and started his own apothecary shop in New Haven.
 His only surviving sibling, Hannah, was his assistant in the business.
 Along with medicine, Arnold also sold books, jewelry, and artwork.

 - As he became more successful, he started sailing his own ships to the West Indies and Canada.
 He was involved in trading horses, which took him to Montreal and Quebec.

-- Joined the Sons of Liberty and participated in smuggling in an effort to avoid paying taxes that had been levied by the British.
+- He joined the Sons of Liberty and participated in smuggling in an effort to avoid paying taxes that had been levied by the British.

-- Elected Captain of the Connecticut militia in December 1774.
+- He was elected Captain of the Connecticut militia in December 1774.

 - When the news of Lexington and Concord reached New Haven, he offered to lead any volunteers that would join him and march to Cambridge.